 “The number of Jewish commercial real estate professionals in Atlanta is large and growing.
 Giving them opportunities to network with each other and engage more with the work of Federation will strengthen Jewish Atlanta.”

--Matt Bronfman, Principal, Chief Executive Officer of Jamestown and Jewish Federation of Greater Atlanta Board Chair
+-Matt Bronfman, Principal, Chief Executive Officer of Jamestown and Jewish Federation of Greater Atlanta Immediate Past Board Chair

-Our first event was held at The Works, Selig Enterprises’ 80-acre adaptive mixed-use development in the heart of Atlanta’s Upper Westside.
-Over 160 professionals gathered outside in the greenspace called The Camp to network, socialize, and learn about the history of The Works and the work of Federation.
-In December, a series of small mentoring lunches were hosted by some of Atlanta’s most well-known commercial real estate leaders.
-They and their less seasoned guests discussed the industry as well as their involvement in the Jewish Community and the importance of Federation.
+Occasionally there are small mentoring lunches hosted by some of Atlanta’s most well-known commercial real estate leaders.
+They and their less seasoned guests discuss the commercial real estate industry as well as involvement in the Jewish Community and the importance of Federation.